 Another option is transportation vouchers, which could cover public transit fares or gas money.
 These vouchers can give you the opportunity to travel affordably on your own schedule.
 If you have any other transportation related needs or concerns, talk with a team member and see what resources are available.

 Secure, affordable housing is a basic necessity for everyone, yet not everyone has it.
 We provide support for those facing a housing crisis or concerns about their housing situation.
 Searching for affordable housing can be complicated and we are here to talk you through your options which could be emergency housing/shelters, low-income housing, transitional housing or senior housing.

-We can assist you with any applications you may need to complete including Section 8 applications and follow up calls.
+We can assist you with any applications you may need to complete including Section 8 applications.
 If your finances are tight, we can also help you locate resources to help with rent and utility payments, and could assist you in finding low-cost accommodations for your home like grab bar installation.
-If you are in danger of being evicted, we have eviction prevention resources and help answer your questions.
+If you are in danger of being evicted, we can connect you to eviction prevention resources and help answer your questions.

-If you are in need of assistance and you are not sure where to turn, our Community Linkages program may be able to help you.
+If you are in need of assistance and you are not sure where to turn, our Community Programs staff may be able to help you.
 For more information, please contact us at 1-866-418-7006 (TTY 711).